dotnet/csharpstandard/standard/structs.md

 - If the variable is an iteration variable of a `foreach` loop, then the variable's safe-context is the same as the safe-context of the `foreach` loop's expression.
 - Otherwise if the variable's declaration has an initializer then the variable's safe-context is the same as the safe-context of that initializer.
-- Otherwise the variable is uninitialized at the point of declaration and has a safe-context of calling method.
+- Otherwise the variable is uninitialized at the point of declaration and has a safe-context of caller context.

 #### §safe-context-rules-field Field safe context